JGIBristol/ask-jgi-handbook/pages/Ask-JGI_shifts/meetings.md

 chat box, ideally tagging relevant people, especially if they were unable to attend.
 This is particularly relevant if a JGI Data Scientist has supported with a query but has been unable to attend the Ask-JGI meeting.

 ::::{image} ../../images/meetingminutes.png
-alt: An example of previous meeting minutes in the Ask-JGI teams channel.
+:alt: An example of previous meeting minutes in the Ask-JGI teams channel.
 Bullet points with links to various team members saying:
 "- Seedcorn stuff will be handled by Huw and he'll update the tracker.
 Don't worry about it all!
 - Query 608 if NLP help is needed for different languages, then ask Huw.
 - Query 634 does anyone know how to run R on Bluecrystal?